ocaml-community/meta/README.md

 packages.

-In other words, the organization provides a place to host open source OCaml packages that benefit from collective maintanance.
+In other words, the organization provides a place to host open source OCaml packages that benefit from collective maintenance.

 Unmaintained packages that are of significant interest can be adopted by ocaml-community.
 Maintenance will then be performed collaboratively